olsson82/rivendellweb/README.md

 **Please be advice that this system use BOTH Rivendells API and also do direct changes in the database**

+As this is in early development, the file structure is not so fancy, this will be fix in the future.

+The system has been updated to more fancy urls with rewrite engine.
+If you use an older version do update your system.

 ## The project
 This project started after i fixed some bugs in an old script by Brian McGlynn for to use with Rivendell Radio Automation.
 The original script can be found here: https://github.com/bpm1992/rivendell/tree/rdweb/web/rdphp